pschiffe/ipa-log-config/README.md

 # ipa-log-config

-Tool for log forwarding configuration on IPA servers and clients.
+A tool for log forwarding configuration on IPA servers and clients.
 Configures rsyslog to collect and forward selected log files to desired remote server.

 ## Usage